 SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 SpotDraft has positioned itself as the legal ops CLM that punches above its weight.
 Founded in 2017, the platform targets mid-market legal teams who want structured contract workflows without enterprise-grade complexity or enterprise-grade pricing.
-That positioning has earned it one of the highest satisfaction scores in the category: 4.5/5 on G2 and 4.5/5 on Capterra.
+That positioning has earned it a reputation for high user satisfaction: it rates highly in both its G2 reviews and its Capterra reviews, where you can check the current scores yourself.

 Quick Pricing Overview